 Her unusual expertise and insight comes from her own experience.
 In an unexpected, harrowing life twist years ago, Christine became a survivor of cult-based human trafficking.
 When she finally decided it was time to share her story, she went through exploitative misrepresentation and humiliation in the media.
 However, her recovery from this experience resulted in post-traumatic growth and launched her personal quest to turn her life’s darkest moments into something that would make a difference in the world.
 She is a passionate educator on her media-based research topics as well as the life-or-death importance of treating others with kindness and dignity.

-Discussing my research on a videoblog
+Discussing her research on a videoblog

 EDUCATION